LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases

 \section{Introduction}

-Legal relations constitute the foundational analytical unit of the Chinese civil law system.
+Legal relations constitute a foundational analytical unit in Chinese civil cases.
 Defined as the relationships between individuals as regulated by legal norms, legal relations serve as the crucial interface between the normative world of law and the empirical world of social facts \cite{yuan2024reflections}.
-In judicial practice, legal professionals frequently rely on legal relations as a key reference for several tasks, such as retrieving legal information, statute prediction and case outcome analysis \cite{shen2004reconsideration}.
+In judicial practice, legal professionals frequently rely on legal relations as a key reference for several tasks, such as legal information retrieval, statute prediction and case outcome analysis \cite{shen2004reconsideration}.
 However, while legal relations are central to both legal theory and practice, they remain underexplored in the field of legal AI, particularly in the context of Chinese civil law.
 Legal information extraction in legal AI primarily targets factual entities (e.g., persons, goods, contracts) or general social relations (e.g., employment, ownership)~\cite{cui2024chatlawmultiagentcollaborativelegal,huang2021case,info15110666,li2021textguidedlegalknowledgegraph,xu2021mining}.
 Such approaches overlook that legal relations\textemdash a concept grounded in statutory rules and judicial practice\textemdash are qualitatively distinct from ordinary semantic associations in natural language.
-Moreover, in real-world practice, legal relations are seldom explicitly stated in judgments or other legal documents, hence models trained solely on large-scale legal texts struggle to capture the ability to understand and use legal relations.
-Furthermore, the current legal relation schema is coarse-grained, broadly classified according to civil rights and obligations~\cite{wan2022civil}.
-To enable AI systems to better distinguish and master legal relations, developing a schema of legal relations is therefore essential.
+Moreover, in real-world practice, legal relations are seldom explicitly stated in judgments or other legal documents.
+As a result, models trained solely on large-scale legal texts often struggle to identify and apply legal relations accurately.
+Furthermore, existing legal relation schemas are typically coarse-grained, classifying relations at the broad level of civil rights and obligations~\cite{wan2022civil}.
+To enable AI systems to better distinguish and model legal relations, developing a structured, fine-grained schema of legal relations is therefore essential.

 In this paper, we present the first comprehensive schema to model legal relations in Chinese civil law.
-Building upon established legal theory, real-world judicial practice, and the guidance of legal experts, our schema consists of a hierarchical taxonomy spanning 9 major domains of civil law and 265 relation types, together with precise definitions of their core arguments (subject, object and content).
+Building upon established legal theory, real-world judicial practice, and expert legal guidance, our schema consists of a hierarchical taxonomy spanning 9 major domains of civil law and 265 relation types, together with precise definitions of their core arguments (subject, object and content).

 Based on this schema, we define the task of \textit{legal relation extraction}, which involves extracting legal relations from factual text.
 Building on this task, we develop \textbf{LexRel}, a benchmark consisting of 1,140 expert-annotated legal relations extracted from real-world cases.